IActivePacketSource

 IPacketPusher module interface

-This module interface is implemented by packet pushers.
+Interface for packet pushers.
 A packet pusher connects one input to one output.
-Packets can be pushed into its input and it pushed packets into its output.
+Packets can be pushed into its input and it pushes packets into its output.

 IPacketServer module interface